h6465617468/Happy2EncryptedChat/README.md

 # Happy2 Encrypted Chat
 It has end-to-end encryption.
 It doesn't save the incoming message anywhere, it just memorizes it, encrypts it, sends it and deletes it back.
-Not suitable for illegal or personal use.
+Not suitable for illegal use.
 It also has a Chatbot feature.
 Only 2 people can message.
 Finally the software uses websocket.

 | Name | End-To-End Encryption | Encryption Algorithms | Storage | Fake Theme | Security
 | :---: | :---: | :---: | :---: | :---: | :---: |